 This Official Statement speaks only as of its date, and the information contained herein is subject to change.
-A copy of the final Official Statement will be submitted to the Municipal Securities Rulemaking Board ("MSRB") through its Electronic Municipal Market Access ("EMMA") system.
+A copy of the final Official Statement and the Escrow Agreement (as defined below) will be submitted to the Municipal Securities Rulemaking Board ("MSRB") through its Electronic Municipal Market Access ("EMMA") system.
 See "CONTINUING DISCLOSURE OF INFORMATION" for a description of the District's undertaking to provide certain information on a continuing basis.